JigsawStack/jigsawstack-vercel-template/README.md

 # [JigsawStack](https://www.jigsawStack.com)

-This project extracts data from an image using JigsawStack VOCR.
+This project uses JigsawStack's AI SDK to:

+- extract information from images
+- perform sentiment analysis on a given text
+- translate text to a target language

 ![JigsawStack VOCR](./public/screenshot.png)